 Psychosocial interventions and caregiver support are key to managing disease course.
 Caregiver support groups are beneficial to caregivers and should be considered, where available.

 Alzheimer disease (AD) is a chronic neurodegenerative disease with an insidious onset and progressive but slow decline.
 AD is the most common type of dementia.
-It often coexists with other forms of dementia such as vascular dementia (mixed-type dementia).
+It often coexists with other forms of dementia, particularly vascular dementia (mixed-type dementia).
 The histopathology of AD is characterized by senile plaques, neurofibrillary tangles, and neuronal loss.
 The hallmark symptoms are memory loss, impairment of daily activities, and neurobehavioral abnormalities.
 Definition of severity varies according to country, but a commonly accepted categorization is mild, moderate, and severe.
-The Mini-Mental State Examination can be used as a guide to cognitive impairment, but education and language must be taken into consideration when interpreting scores.
+The Mini-Mental State Examination can be used as a guide to cognitive impairment, but education, language, and any other relevant factors must be taken into consideration when interpreting scores.